kranthikvrm/kranthikvrm.github.io/_posts/2022-12-13-my-experience-as-soc-analyst-infosys.md

 ## Training or KT

 Initially, I received KT (Knowledge Transfer) from my team lead and other team members, similar to training sessions.
-As days passed, I became friends with PremChand; he is one of the good friends I can talk to without any hesitation.
+As days passed, I became friends with PremChand, he is one of the good friends I can talk to without any hesitation.
 In security there is nothing static, things change very often, and we should learn every day and ask questions too.

 ## Daily routine - A typical day in SOC

-With training from team members, I started working.
-I believe those who want to get into SOC know about SIEM, so we used Splunk from our client and mostly IBM Qradar as a SIEM tool.
-Here, we can check for malware alerts, phishing email alerts, information leaks, brute force attacks, failed logins, and many more.
+With training from team members, I started working, and I believe those who want to get into SOC know about SIEM, so not need to elaborate about it. we used Splunk from our client (cilent gave us) and mostly IBM Qradar as a SIEM tool (from Infosys side).
+With SIEM, we can check for malware alerts, phishing email alerts, information leaks, brute force attacks, failed logins, and many more.

 Once an alert is seen, according to the work environment, we assign tickets to work on.